risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-node-failure.md

 2. The time for the new compute node to reconnect to the meta node and resume paused jobs.

-It's important to mention that the duration of phase one is not under RisingWave's control and may vary based on users' Kubernetes instances, including their configuration and resource allocation.
-These are areas that are optimized by our RisingWave Cloud service.
+It's important to mention that the duration of phase one is not under RisingWave's control and may vary based on your Kubernetes instances, including your configuration and resource allocation.
+These are optimized by our RisingWave Cloud service.

 On the other hand, phase two is expected to be relatively short, typically lasting only a few seconds.
 This is due to RisingWave's storage-decoupled architecture, which eliminates the need for data movement between the old and new compute nodes.
 Only lightweight metadata-level operations take place during this phase.